 Incumbent Mayor Bill de Blasio easily beat a number of candidates vying to unseat him in the Democratic primary in September.
 But de Blasio isn't without competition, even with a landslide primary win.

 Republican challenger New York Assemb.
 Nicole Malliotakis has come out swinging against de Blasio, taking him to task on everything from reports that he takes naps in his office to his campaign practices in the 2013 mayoral race.
 Independent Richard 'Bo' Dietl, a former NYPD detective, has painted de Blasio as a corrupt politician who hands out favors to campaign donors.

-Mike Tolkin, who ran against the mayor in the Democratic primary, will challenge him again, running under what he calls the Smart Cities party.
+Mike Tolkin and Sal Albanese, who ran against the mayor in the primary and were not invited to the debate, will challenge him again under the Smart Cities and Reform parties, respectively.

 Get to know more about the mayoral hopefuls and where they stand on key issues.

 Bill de Blasio

 Richard 'Bo' Dietl